Paul Goldschmidt Player Props: Cardinals vs. Marlins

 Marlins Pitching Rankings

-- Marlins pitchers combine to rank 12th in baseball in home runs surrendered (91 total, 1.1 per game).
+- Marlins pitchers combine to give up 92 total home runs at a clip of 1.1 per game (to rank 13th in the league).

-- His last appearance was on Wednesday against the Boston Red Sox, when the left-hander tossed five innings, surrendering one earned run while giving up three hits.
+- In his last appearance on Thursday, the lefty went 6 1/3 scoreless innings against the Boston Red Sox while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.